liqd/adhocracy3/docs/source/Code_Review_Process.rst

 ``FIXME``s are discouraged in master.
 For now, they are allowed, but we should find a more fancy bug tracking approach.  (redmine?)

+[REVIEW[cs]: Personally, I mostly use FIXME for "this works as is, but it is a hack/inelegant/inefficient, so if we could find a better solution that would be great", NOT for bugs.
+For bugs and things that really need to be resolved to make the code function as it's supposed to, I use TODO and ensure that all TODOs are indeed handled and deleted before merging into master.]

 [FIXME: ``git notes --help`` may be relevant, but I haven't looked at it yet.]